Where to configure filters?

 Length > |

-| Return items that have strictly more than 1 assignee (i.e. records that have at least 2 list-items on ASSIGNEES). |
+| Return items that have strictly more than 1 assignee (i.e., records that have at least 2 list-items on ASSIGNEES). |

 Length >= |

-| Return items that have 1 or more assignees (i.e. records that have at least 1 list-items on ASSIGNEES). |
+| Return items that have 1 or more assignees (i.e., records that have at least 1 list item on ASSIGNEES). |

 Length = |

-| Return items that have exactly 1 assignee (i.e. records that have exactly 1 list-item on field ASSIGNEES). |
+| Return items that have exactly 1 assignee (i.e., records that have exactly 1 list-item on the field ASSIGNEES). |

 Length < |

-| Return items that have strictly less than 2 assignees (i.e. records that have 0 or 1 list-items on ASSIGNEES). |
+| Return items that have strictly less than 2 assignees (i.e., records that have 0 or 1 list-items on ASSIGNEES). |

 Length <= |

-| Return items that have 2 or less assignees (i.e. records that have at most 2 list-items on ASSIGNEES). |
+| Return items that have 2 or fewer assignees (i.e., records that have at most 2 list-items on ASSIGNEES). |

 Length != |

-| Return all items that have assignees (i.e. records that have at least 1 list-items on ASSIGNEES). |
+| Return all items that have assignees (i.e., records that have at least 1 list item on ASSIGNEES). |

 Tips & best practices